-Croatian EBU Member HRT will host the 20th edition of the Eurovision Young Musicians on 21 June 2020.
+Croatian EBU Member HRT will host the 20th edition of the Eurovision Young Musicians.

-The Grand Final of the event for talented young classical musicians, aged between 12 and 21 will be be held on an open-air stage in King Tomislav Square in the Croatian capital.
+The Grand Final of the event for talented young classical musicians, aged between 12 and 21 is expected to be held on an open-air stage in King Tomislav Square in the Croatian capital.

 • Croatia (HRT)